Choose your...

 • For taxpayers aged 75 years and older, this threshold is R165 689.

-A tax table is a chart that displays the amount of tax due based on income received.
-The tax rate in the relevant tables may be shown as an amount, a percentage rate, or a combination of both.
+The tax rate in the personal income tax table below may be shown as an amount, a percentage rate, or a combination of both.

-The deductions that you can utilise include Retirement Annuities, Donations to a Public Benefit Organisation (PBO) and Medical Expenses.
+The deductions that you can use include Retirement Annuities, Donations to a Public Benefit Organisation (PBO) and Medical Expenses.
 These deductions are all calculated differently with different limitations.

 Pension, Provident and Retirement Annuity Fund Contributions